awslabs/graphstorm/docs/source/advanced/multi-task-learning.rst

                 eval_metric:
                     - "mse"

-In the configuration, `target_etype` defines the target edge type, the reconstruct edge feature learning will be applied. `reconstruct_efeat_name`` defines the name of the feature to be re-construct.
+In the configuration, `target_etype` defines the target edge type to which the reconstruct edge feature learning will be applied. `reconstruct_efeat_name`` defines the name of the feature to be re-construct.
 The other configs are same as edge regression tasks.